gaith7/BigTrustScheduling/README.md

 * In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory (where Hadoop holds its data, use absolute path). and                fs.default.name.
 * In $HADOOP_HOME/conf/hdfs-site.xml, configure the block size and packet size(strip size), block size should be a multiple of packet      size.
 * In $HADOOP_HOME/conf/mapred-site.xml, configure task scheduler.

-#### Create a new conda environment for our dependencies
-$ conda create -n demo -c conda-yarn conda-pack ipython pyarrow
-#### Activate the environment
-$ conda activate demo \
-Next we package this environment for distribution.
-We can do this using the conda pack command.
-This packages the environment into a relocatable tarball so it can be distributed to the YARN containers.

 **Please note: BigTrustScheduling is not yet production ready.
 However, the project is rapidly progressing with some very useful features.**